Why Executives Need Performance Development Plans (PDPs)

-Earlier in this article, reasons for executive participation in any change process, and specifically, the PDP, were addressed.
+Earlier in this article, reasons for executive participation in any change process, and specifically, the PDP, was addressed.
 Here are additional thoughts about executives and PDPs.

 - Any process is more powerful, and more powerfully accepted, when executives “walk the talk.”

 - The PDPs of employees build from and are derived from the goals of the executive’s PDP.
 A solid departmental plan, that the executive “owns,” will serve a similar purpose, but does not accomplish the other goals of the PDP process.

 -- They supply written goals and expectations for accomplishment for a quarter to a year time period (department plan).

 --They supply written, developmental goals for participants that cover management development topics that will increase the executive’s skills in leading and managing people (improve communication transparency, exhibit behaviors that build trust, act as if you have faith that reporting staff will succeed and remove barriers, provide clear direction with measurable expectations).

 These management development goals assist the executive to create an environment in which they are able to obtain the best contributions from employees.
 These skills are developed in management training and development classes and seminars; online education via seminars, webinars, podcasts, and articles; reading; day-to-day practice; 360 degree feedback; and through coaching and feedback from involved colleagues and bosses.